-These pages are a work in progress and are constantly being updated and refreshed.
+These pages are a work in progress and are frequently updated.
 We encourage you to bookmark the page and check back often.

 - Meetings may be viewed at daytonohio.gov/govtv.